Patrick Chan: 2007–2008 season

 Chan divided his training time between World Arena Ice Hall in Colorado Springs, Colorado, and the Granite Club in Toronto.

 Chan began his Grand Prix season at the 2007 Skate America, where he won the bronze medal.
 He then went on to win gold at the 2007 Trophée Éric Bompard.
 He placed fifth at the 2007–08 Grand Prix Final.
 At the 2008 Canadian Championships Chan won the national title at age 17.
 It was incorrectly reported that he had become the youngest Canadian men's champion in history—a record still held by Charles Snelling, who was 16 at the time of his 1954 victory.

 Chan competed at the 2008 World Championships in March.
 He placed seventh in the short program and 11th in the free skating, placing ninth overall.
-Canada had two spots to 2008 Worlds.
-Chan's placement, combined with that of Jeffrey Buttle, who won the event, earned Canada three spots to the 2009 World Championships in the men's event.
+Canada had two spots in the 2008 Worlds.
+Chan's placement, combined with that of Jeffrey Buttle, who won the event, earned Canada three spots in the 2009 World Championships in the men's event.

 In May 2008, Chan performed in the Festa on Ice show in South Korea, alongside show headliner Yuna Kim.